 Marjorie Funk, PhD, RN, FAHA, FAAN

-Professor Marjorie (Marge) Funk has been on the faculty at the Yale School of Nursing since 1984.
+Professor Emerita Marjorie (Marge) Funk retired in June, 2018, having been on the faculty at the Yale School of Nursing since 1984.
 She received a BA in religion from Wheaton College in Massachusetts, a BSN from Cornell University - New York Hospital School of Nursing, a MSN in Medical-Surgical Nursing with a clinical specialty in cardiovascular nursing from the Yale School of Nursing, and a PhD in Chronic Disease Epidemiology from Yale University.

 Her teaching responsibilities include statistics, research, electrocardiography, and clinical supervision in cardiac critical care.